cKohl10/GenTact_merge_update/exts/README.md

-This extension has been tested on Isaac Sim verison 4.0.0.
+This extension has been tested on **Isaac Sim verison 4.0.0**.
 Using other versions may cause instability.

 # To add the Contact Extension to Isaac Sim: